-The Natural and Cultural Resource Inventory identified and highlighted areas in Washington where important resources exist.
-This step was necessary in order to inform future decisions regarding the protection, management and considerate use of these resources.
-To guide future community conservation decisions, to guide the implementation of this plan, and to set priorities, the Washington Conservation Commission and Planning Board have adopted the following Conservation Goals.
-These are not listed in order of priority.
+The Natural and Cultural Resource Inventory identified and highlighted areas in Washington where natural and cultural resources exist.
+This first logical step was necessary in order to inform decisions that the Town may make toward the protection, management and considerate use of these resources.
+In order to help guide Town decisions regarding conservation in the future, to guide the implementation of this plan, to set priorities the Washington Conservation Commission has articulated the following set of Conservation Goals.

-- To sustain the quality of life and rural character of the Town - To promote the conservation, protection and responsible management of the natural resources of the Town - To protect the Town's water quality, wetlands and aquifers - To protect and enhance the ecological integrity of the Town's diverse natural communities and wildlife habitats - To protect the natural ability of the landscape to withstand flooding, thus reducing the risk to residential and recreational areas - To protect and sustain small farms in the present and in the future - To protect the productive capacity of forest land for its current and future benefits - To maintain recreational opportunities through protection and connection - To protect the Town's historic sites and rural landscapes
+- I. To promote the conservation, protection and responsible management of the natural resources of the Town - 2.
+To protect and enhance the ecological integrity of the Town's diverse natural communities and wildlife habitats - 3.
+To protect the Town's water quality, wetlands and aquifers - 4.
+To protect the natural ability of the landscape to withstand flooding, thus reducing the risk to residential and recreational areas - 5.
+To protect and help sustain small farms in the present and in the future - 6.
+To protect the productive capacity of forest land for its current and future benefits

+- 7. To maintain recreational opportunities through protection and connection - 8.
+To protect the Town's historic sites and rural landscapes - 9.
+To sustain the quality of life and rural character of the Town

 IV.
-Outside Studies That Pertain to Conservation in Washington
+Other Studies That Pertain to Conservation in Washington

-The Conservation Plan is based is the recent Natural and Cultural Resource Inventory.
-Numerous other plans and studies that pertain to the Town of Washington's natural and cultural resources were also reviewed.
-Several major studies arrive at similar conclusions: the Town of Washington has remarkable natural resources which are considered a high priority for protection.
+The prime source on which this Conservation Plan is based is the recent Natural and Cultural Resource Inventory.
+Numerous other plans and studies that pertain to the Town of Washington's natural and cultural resources were also reviewed, and contributed to this report.
+Several other major studies, including the New Hampshire Wildlife Action Plan, A Land Conservation Plan for the Ashuelot River Watershed, the Ashuelot River Corridor Management Plan, the Quabbin to Cardigan Initiative arrived at similar conclusions: the Town of Washington has remarkable natural resources which are considered a high priority for protection.
 A complete list of these sources can be found in the Appendix.
-The following summaries from several of these sources underscore and enhance the findings of the Natural and Cultural Resource Inventory, and offer perspectives on the resources of the Town.
+The following summaries from several sources underscore and enhance the findings of the Natural and Cultural Resource Inventory, and offer alternative perspectives on the resources of the Town.